zulip/zulipbot/.github/CONTRIBUTING.md

 ## Making changes

-1. Create a separate feature branch from the `master` branch for the changes you plan to make.
+1. Create a separate feature branch from the `main` branch for the changes you plan to make.

 2. Commit your changes, following Zulip's [commit discipline